pkourany/Adafruit_mfGFX_Library/README.md

 Please see the README.pdf files for instructions on creating and adding new fonts.
 The base library comes with 4 fonts and a "test" font so new candidate font data can easily be added and tested before being permanently added to the library.

 BE AWARE that though font data does not take up Spark RAM, they do however take up flash space so having too many fonts may prove problematic.

+ADDED ARDUINO VERSION in folder "SharpMemDisplay" which compiles for IDE versions 1.05 and greater